 The following policy is intended to outline the University’s investment policy regarding the investment of surplus funds, with the overarching objective to maximise earnings within approved risk guidelines to ensure the security of funds and to:

-a) provide guidance with respect to the strategic management of the University's financial assets;
+(a) provide guidance with respect to the strategic management of the University's financial assets;

-b) provide an overview of the University's investment and debt management approach within the parameters of the governing acts; and
+(b) provide an overview of the University's investment and debt management approach within the parameters of the governing acts; and

-c) provide a flexible management approach to the University's investments.
+(c) provide a flexible management approach to the University's investments.

-The policy applies to the investment of all surplus funds held by the University and undertaken in accordance with the following authorities:
+The policy applies to the investment arrangements held by the University and undertaken in accordance with the following authorities:

-- University of the Sunshine Coast Act 1998
+- University of the Sunshine Coast Act 1998 (Qld)

-- Statutory Bodies Financial Arrangements Act 1982
+- Statutory Bodies Financial Arrangements Act 1982 (SBFA Act) (Qld)

-- Statutory Bodies Financial Arrangements Regulation 2007
+- Statutory Bodies Financial Arrangements Regulation 2019 (Qld)

 Please refer to the university Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to the effectiveness of it: